ChrisHayduk/ChrisHayduk/README.md

 - [JANUS Peptide](https://github.com/ChrisHayduk/JANUS-Peptide) - Updates the JANUS molecular optimization approach to generate peptide binders using AlphaFold.
 Leverages a genetic algorithm running on top of AlphaFold to produce the optimized binders.
 - [QLoRA for Masked Language Modeling](https://github.com/ChrisHayduk/QLoRA-for-MLM) - Updated QLoRA for use with the masked language modeling objective, enabling efficient finetuning of BERT-family models
 - [Multi-GPU QLoRA](https://github.com/ChrisHayduk/qlora-multi-gpu) - Updated QLoRA to allow for distributed data parallel finetuning, significantly accelerating finetuning workloads
-- [Athena.ai](https://github.com/ChrisHayduk/athena.ai) (work in progress) - Leveraged GPT-4 and ChromaDB to create a personal knowledge management and chat tool
-- [LLaMA Thought Cloning](https://github.com/ChrisHayduk/Llama-Thought-Cloning) (work in progress) - A LLaMA-based repreoduction of "Thought Cloning: Learning to Think while Acting by Imitating Human Thinking", demonstrating that a single open source LLM can be used as a world model and reinforcement learning agent

 ## 🤗 HuggingFace Projects